Andreia Fernandes de Sousa

 Local CoordinatorEuropean Comission

 At least 85% of end-of-life ABS plastic, found in durable products ranging from toys to automotive components and daily-use items such as shavers, ends up in landfills or being incinerated.
-The ABSolEU project aims to develop and matur...Green Plastic recycling: Additives removal THrough renewable solvents to enhancing the enzymatic depolymerization (GreenPATH)
+The ABSolEU project aims to develop and mature a technology for the physical recycling of ABS, providing a clean and safe recyclate that is free of additives...

 PartnerIndustry National

 ILLIANCE Agenda embodies a complex ecosystem of integrated projects which aims at addressing the goal of carbon neutrality of the buildings sector, which represents 40% of global CO2 emissions.
-The adopted approach adopted is based on the development of complementary technologies associated with 3 core pillars, i.e.: health, comfort and...European network of FURan based chemicals and materials FOR a Sustainable development (FUR4Sustain)
+The adopted approach adopted is based on the development of complementary technologies associated with 3 core pillars, i.e.: health, comfort and sustaina...

 Local CoordinatorFundação para a Ciência e a Tecnologia